andyspectre/purlverizer/README.md

 ## Usage

-To use Pu(r)lverizer, run the script and pass in the appropriate command line arguments.
-The basic format is as follows:

 ```
-python purlverizer.py [options]
+usage: purlverizer.py [-h] (-b  | -u ) [-o] [-e] [-a] [-jk] [-d] [-p] [-v] [-f] [-A] [--in-scope [...]] [--no-numbers [...]] [--every-file] [--nonprintable]

+pu(r)lverizer.
+Take a Burp Suite XML file and find potentially interesting stuff such as URLs or API endpoints; or pulverize every URL found in the requests and responses to craft target specific wordlists.
+You can also pass a list of URLs to create the wordlists.

+options:
+  -h, --help           show this help message and exit

+General:
+  These options can be used to specify the input and the output of the script.

+  -b , --burp-file     Path to a Burp XML file
+  -u , --urls-list     Path to a list of URLs
+  -o , --output        Path where to save the output file

+Actions:
+  Use these options to specify what to do with the provided input.
+If no action is specified, the script will only print the URLs found in the provided input.

+  -e, --endpoints      Search endpoints in a Burp XML file
+  -a, --api            Search API endpoints inside JavaScript files found in Burp XML file
+  -jk, --json-keys     Search JSON keys in a Burp XML file
+  -d, --directories    Get a directories wordlist (both a URLs list and a Burp XML file are accepted)
+  -p, --param-names    Get a parameters names wordlist (both a URLs list and a Burp XML file are accepted)
+  -v, --param-values   Get a parameters values wordlist (both a URLs list and a Burp XML file are accepted)
+  -f, --files          Get a files wordlist (both a URLs list and a Burp XML file are accepted)
+  -A, --all            Find all (execute all the actions with no filters)

+Filters:
+  These options can be used to filter the results

+  --in-scope [ ...]
+Specify one or more in-scope domains (e.g. --in-scope test.com test01.com)
+  --no-numbers [ ...]
+Exclude results that contain numbers.
+Accepted values: directories, files, param_names, param_values
+  --every-file         Include results that contain every kind of file (such as jpg, png, etc.)
+  --nonprintable       Include results that contain nonprintable characters
 ```

-Here are the available options:

-### General Options

--   `-b`, `--burp-file`: Path to a Burp XML file
--   `-u`, `--urls-list`: Path to a list of URLs
--   `-o`, `--output`: Path where to save the output file

-### Action Options

--   `-e`, `--endpoints`: Search endpoints in a Burp XML file
--   `-a`, `--api`: Search API endpoints inside JavaScript files found in Burp XML file
--   `-jk`, `--json-keys`: Search JSON keys in a Burp XML file
--   `-d`, `--directories`: Get a directories wordlist (both a URLs list and a Burp XML file are accepted)
--   `-p`, `--param-names`: Get a parameters names wordlist (both a URLs list and a Burp XML file are accepted)
--   `-v`, `--param-values`: Get a parameters values wordlist (both a URLs list and a Burp XML file are accepted)
--   `-f`, `--files`: Get a files wordlist (both a URLs list and a Burp XML file are accepted)
--   `-A`, `--all`: Find all (execute all the actions with no filters)

-### Filter Options

--   `--in-scope`: Specify one or more in-scope domains (e.g. --in-scope test.com test01.com)
--   `--no-numbers`: Exclude results that contain numbers.
-Accepted values: directories, files, param\_names, param\_values
--   `--every-file`: Include results that contain every kind of file (such as jpg, png, etc.)
--   `--nonprintable`: Include results that contain nonprintable characters

-For a detailed description of each option, run the script with the `-h` or `--help` option.

 ### Example usage: